 Student Research

-As the primary Research Methods professor for the Criminal Justice undergraduate and graduate program, Dr. Bailey has overseen numerous student research projects.
-Dr. Bailey has also worked as a Faculty Mentor for the Honor’s Program.
+As a Research Methods professor for the Criminal Justice undergraduate and graduate program, Dr. Bailey has overseen numerous student research projects.
+Dr. Bailey has also worked as a Faculty Mentor for the Honors College.